-Note 8-Acquisition
+Note 9-Acquisition

-On March 19, 2003, the Company completed the acquisition of Inktomi Corporation, ("Inktomi"), a provider of original equipment manufacturer ("OEM") Web search and paid inclusion services.
-The acquisition combines Yahoo!'s global audience and Inktomi's search technology to allow the Company to create a more relevant, comprehensive and higher quality search offering on the Web.
+On March 19, 2003, the Company completed the acquisition of Inktomi Corporation, ("Inktomi"), a provider of original equipment manufacturer Web search and paid inclusion services.
+The acquisition combined Yahoo!'s global audience and Inktomi's search technology to allow the Company to create a more relevant, comprehensive and higher quality search offering on the Web.
 These factors contributed to a purchase price in excess of the fair value of the Inktomi net tangible and intangible assets acquired, and as a result, the Company has recorded goodwill in connection with this transaction.

 The total estimated purchase price of approximately \$289.6 million consisted of \$272.9 million in cash consideration, approximately \$13.4 million of stock options exchanged, and direct transaction costs of approximately \$3.3 million.
-The value of the stock options was determined based on the average market price of the Company's common stock over the 5-day period prior to and including the date of the acquisition.
+The value of the stock options was determined using the Black-Scholes option valuation model.

-The preliminary allocation of the purchase price to the assets acquired and liabilities assumed based on the fair value of Intkomi was as follows (in thousands):
+The preliminary allocation of the purchase price to the assets acquired and liabilities assumed based on the estimated fair values was as follows (in thousands):

 Cash acquired \$ 44,610

-Tangible assets acquired 25,424
+Other tangible assets acquired 27,408

 Amortizable intangible assets 49,400

-Goodwill 218,487
+Goodwill 216,188

-Liabilities assumed (49,602)
+Liabilities assumed (49,287)

 Deferred stock-based compensation 1,287

--

 Total \$ 289,606

-A preliminary estimate of \$49.4 million has been allocated to amortizable intangible assets consisting of customer-related intangible assets and developed technology with useful lives not exceeding five years.
-A preliminary estimate of \$218.5 million has been allocated to goodwill.
+Amortizable intangible assets consist of customer-related intangible assets and developed technology with useful lives not exceeding five years.
+A preliminary estimate of \$216.2 million has been allocated to goodwill.
 Goodwill represents the excess of the purchase price over the fair value of the net tangible and intangible assets acquired, and is not deductible for tax purposes.
-In accordance with Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets," goodwill will not be amortized and will be tested for impairment, at least annually.
-The preliminary purchase price for Inktomi is subject to revision as more detailed analysis is completed and additional information on the fair value of assets and liabilities becomes available.
+Goodwill will not be amortized and will be tested for impairment, at least annually.
+The preliminary purchase price allocation for Inktomi is subject to revision as more detailed analysis is completed and additional information on the fair value of assets and liabilities becomes available.
 Any change in the fair value of the net assets of Inktomi will change the amount of the purchase price allocable to goodwill.
-Liabilities assumed includes approximately \$12.7 million of restructuring costs associated with the acquisition.
+Liabilities assumed included approximately \$12.7 million of restructuring costs associated with the acquisition, of which approximately \$5.6 million remains as of September 30, 2003.